mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Proposal;
 ~~~

-A Proposal object whose `proposal_type` is one of the GREASE values defined in
-{{grease}} MUST be rejected as malformed.

 On receiving a FramedContent containing a Proposal, a client MUST verify the
 signature inside FramedContentAuthData and that the `epoch` field of the enclosing
 FramedContent is equal to the `epoch` field of the current GroupContext object.